Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a membership rule to Group1.
 - [ ] Delete Group1.
 Create a new group named Group1 that has a membership type of Office 365.
 Add users and devices to the group..
 - [ ] Modify the membership rule of Group1..
 - [x] Change the membership type of Group1 to Assigned.
 Create two groups that have dynamic memberships.
 Add the new groups to Group1.onmicrosoft.com.
-The new directory must contain a user named user10317806 who is configured to sign in by using Azure Multi-Factor Authentication (MFA).

 ### You have an Azure subscription named Sub1.
 In Azure Security Center, you have a security playbook named Play1.
 Play1 is configured to send an email message to a user named User1.
 You need to modify Play1 to send email messages to a distribution group named Alerts.
 What should you use to modify Play1?